Name: Cédric Wauters

 2015 was my first complete season in motorsport.
 I shared a BMW 325i together with Bernard Claes in the BMW Clubsport Trophy where we defended the colors of DZ Competition.
 We missed the title by only two points after a couple of very dominant wins.
 We won three races, set four fastest laps (a new laprecord at Zandvoort!) and set one pole position.

 As 2015 was incredibly busy, 2016 was a lot quieter.
 I did a test day with a Renault Clio Cup and drove the 24 hours of Zolder again with a BMW Clubsport Trophy together with Jimmy De Breucker, Bart van Haeren and my 2015 teammate Bernard Claes.
 We ended second after an incredible catch up as we lost 40 minutes in the beginning of the race with a broken radiator.
 Without a doubt my favorite moment of 2016.
 I drove some karting races as well where I got on the podium six out of nine races.

-I got the opportunity to complete a whole season in 2017 with a Radical SR5 deployed by Oracle Cars.
-The car is entered in the Belcar 2 class in the Belcar Endurance Championship where I share the car with Eric Wouters and the Brit Jamie Morrow.
+Between 2017 and 2019 I got the opportunity to complete full seasons in Belcar Series with a Radical SR5 run by Oracle Cars.
+The car was entered in the Belcar 2 class in the Belcar Endurance Championship where I shared the car with Eric Wouters, Jamie Morrow and Raf Van Belle.